 And too many other things to list.

-Continuity Nod: Early concepts for mission objectives refered to things from previous levels.
+Continuity Nod: Early concepts for mission objectives referred to things from previous levels.

 Empty Room Psych: There are occasionally caverns that contain almost nothing useful in them at all, not even ore.
 Notable examples include a small late at the top left corner of Breathless, a branched tunnel near the end of the gauntlet in Don't Panic!, and several in the actual Run The Gauntlet.